pivotal/docs-tap/scst-scan/install-app-scanning.hbs.md

         'PackageInstall' resource install status: ReconcileSucceeded
     ```

-1. (Optional) If you have Artifact Metadata Repository Observer installed, you will need to restart it to observe the new ImageVulerabilityScan Custom Resource that was installed with SCST - Scan 2.0
+1. (Optional) If you have Artifact Metadata Repository (AMR) Observer installed, you must to restart it to observe the new ImageVulerabilityScan Custom Resource (CR) that is installed with SCST - Scan 2.0.

     ```console
     kubectl -n amr-observer-system rollout restart deployment amr-observer-controller-manager